photo courtesy of Tineke de Lange

 《知青变形记》Metamorphosis of an Educated Youth, 2010.
 Sample translation (not entire work) appears - accompanied by an introductory essay - under the title Screwed in Asian Cha literary magazine and also here, on Paper Republic.

 On Chinese literature, contribution to PEN World Atlas, April 2012, available here

 Voices in his head, interview for China Daily, April 2012, here

 Poetry in English translation:

-A Chinese-English anthology of Han Dong's selected poems have been published in A Phone Call from Dalian is published by Zephyr Press, 2012.
+Han Dong's selected poems have been published in A Phone Call from Dalian by Zephyr Press, 2012.
 Multiple reviews include World Literature Today and Peony Moon

 Guardian Poem of the Week, April 2012, can be downloaded here.